-Colorado is the only state that allows self-uniting ceremonies with jumping through extra hoops like filling out a special for or requiring witnesses.
+Colorado is the only state that allows self-uniting ceremonies without jumping through extra hoops like filling out a special form or requiring witnesses.
 That means you don't need a witness or a third party officiant to get married.
 It can be just you and your love among some epic scenery and us, there to capture it all!
 Are you looking for places to elope?
 We'd be more than happy to help you find the perfect spot!

 Our Favorite Colorado Locations

 Colorado is not lacking in its diversity of incredible locations.
 With three National Parks, forty-one State Parks, and some of the most gorgeous mountains around, it’s really hard to go wrong!
 Here are a couple of that we’ve had the privilege of sharing with our couples.